UrbanDataLayer/UrbanDataLayer_doc/source/index.rst

 .. code-block:: bash

-   pip install udlayer(==0.2.1)          # pip install
-   pip install --upgrade udlayer  # update if needed
+   pip install udlayer          # pip install pip install --upgrade udlayer  # update if needed

 .. note:: If some error about *gdal* appears when installing, please install *geopandas* package manually (from wheel or use conda).
 It may be caused by the dependency of *geopandas*.
+Please ensure that the latest udlayer version is installed.

 **Note on PyG and DGL Installation**\ :